-- Class Progress dashboard allows faculty to quickly compare each learner's performance in the course. - Student-level reports and detailed grade statistics allow for granular analysis of learner performance to help them improve. - Access to learner data allows you to analyze it with business intelligence tools, or integrate it with your SIS and other systems.
+Class Progress dashboard allows faculty to quickly compare each learner's performance in the course.

+Student-level reports and detailed grade statistics allow for granular analysis of learner performance to help them improve.

+Access to learner data allows you to analyze it with business intelligence tools, or integrate it with your SIS and other systems.
-Equipment

-Hosting services for the technological platform of WBS are supplied by the German firm United Internet

-WBS actual physical dedicated and integrated infrastructure features:
+Equipment Hosting services for the technological platform of WBS are supplied by the German firm United Internet WBS actual physical dedicated and integrated infrastructure features:

-• One load balancing front server, to increase, without limits, the number of future students,

-- Two front-end Web servers, using Microsoft IIS Web service (With the possibility of growth on demand under secure communication services), - One database server, using Microsoft SQL Server, - One mail server, using Microsoft Exchange, - One front-end Web server dedicated to WESTFIELD digital library, - One disk-array with up to 12TB of disk space, - Backup automated system (daily backups, weekly backups, monthly backups), - "Green DC", - 24x7 security services

-Familiarity with Business School's Regulations

-Before enrolling, each student will be given a current WESTFIELD Business School catalog or access to the current catalog via the internet and various brochures and other publications that set forth the policies and regulations under which this Business School operates.
+One load balancing front server, to increase, without limits, the number of future students, - Two front-end Web servers, using Microsoft IIS Web service (With the possibility of growth on demand under secure communication services), - One database server, using Microsoft SQL Server, - One mail server, using Microsoft Exchange, - One front-end Web server dedicated to WESTFIELD digital library, - One disk-array with up to 12TB of disk space, - Backup automated system (daily backups, weekly backups, monthly backups), - "Green DC", - 24x7 security services Familiarity with Business School's Regulations Before enrolling, each student will be given a current WESTFIELD Business School catalog or access to the current catalog via the internet and various brochures and other publications that set forth the policies and regulations under which this Business School operates.
 The student's Enrollment Agreement with WBS acknowledges the student's responsibility to become familiar with the contents of WBS catalog.
 The student is responsible for becoming familiar with these policies and regulations and compliance with the published policies, and for knowing and meeting all degree requirements and academic regulations listed in the catalog.
 Ignorance or lack of familiarity with the information provided within WBS's publications does not serve as an excuse for non-compliance for infractions.

-Employment assistance

-WBS does not make any guarantees of employment or salary upon graduation.
+Employment assistance WBS does not make any guarantees of employment or salary upon graduation.
 WBS will provide students with placement assistance, which will consist of identifying employment opportunities and advice on appropriate means of attempting to realize these opportunities.

-Administrative Staff

-President: Carlos E. Mazo Chief of Operations: Andrea Echavarría Chief of Academic Innovation: Rafael de Cárdenas Office Director /Admissions Director: Juan Pablo Treviño Provost & Academic VP: Ignacio Maroto Mateo Vice President of Growth: Juliana Arbeláez Academic Innovation & Research Director: Diego Mazo Academic Coordinator: Elio R. Acosta Lead instructor MBA and EMBA: Marcela Guzmán Registrar: Lumey Contino Assurance of Learning, Online Learning & Platform: Noelia Salvador Quality: Alejandra Berrío Recruitment: Juanita Velásquez Admissions Representative: Alain Acosta Student services representative: Stephanie Vélez, Vanessa Ochoa Librarian: Gustavo Oriol
+Administrative Staff President: Carlos E. Mazo Chief of Operations: Andrea Echavarría Chief of Innovation and Curriculum Content Development: Rafael de Cárdenas Office Director & Placement: Juan Pablo Treviño Provost & Academic VP: Ignacio Maroto Mateo Vice President of Strategic Partnerships: Jose Octavio Carrillo Vice President of Growth & Admissions: Juliana Arbeláez Distance Education and Research Director: Diego Mazo Academic Coordinator: Elio R. Acosta Registrar: Lumey Contino Distance Education Instructional Designer: Noelia Salvador Quality: Alejandra Berrío Admissions & Recruitment Director: Juanita Velásquez Admissions Representative: Alain Acosta Recruitment: Ludwing de la Espriella Marketing: Laura Hernández Bursar: Stephanie Vélez Student services representatives: Eliza García, Martha Cantor Librarian: Gustavo Oriol Faculty Abanto, Andrés PhD Management - UQÁM Canada.

-Faculty

-Abanto, Andrés

-PhD Management - UQÁM Canada.
 Executive MBA - UQÁM Canada.